 You may be able to cut hiring costs by knowing where to find employees and how to attract them, as well as by hiring the best employees quickly offering them competitive benefits packages.

 If job abandonment is an issue, it’ll take some time to turn your office environment around.
-However, following the steps outlined in this article should make it a bit easier to do so.
+However, following the steps and adopting the employee retention ideas outlined in this article should make it a bit easier to do so.